"Christ, who is the truth about both God and man, gives foretastes of His incarnation in all more fragmentary truths."

 However, although both Islam and modern Rabbinical Judaism deny the doctrine of the Holy Trinity, as opposed to the faith of Ancient Israel which espoused Orthodoxy, they both have origins in heretical offshoots from Orthodoxy and strive to worship the God of Abraham/Ibrahim/Avraham.

 I do believe Christians, Muslims, and Jews worship the same God.
 That is not to say we all share the same faith or that we all worship the same God in spirit and in truth.
-Obviously all faiths outside of Orthodox Christianity view God through a broken lens, and while some lens are clearer than others the only way to truly worship in Spirit and in Truth is to worship within the Church that is animated by the Spirit and founded on the Truth.
+Obviously all faiths outside of Orthodox Christianity view God through a broken lens, and while some lenses are clearer than others the only way to truly worship in Spirit and in Truth is to worship within the Church that is animated by the Spirit and founded on the Truth.

 A soul that is nurtured by hatred toward man can not be at peace with God, Who has said: If you forgive not men their sins, neither shall your Father forgive your sins (Matt.
 6:15).
 If a man does not want to be reconciled, you must at least guard yourself from hating, praying with a pure heart for him, and speaking no evil of him.— St. Maximus the Confessor